rahuladream/PyGame/README.md

 - `text_and_font.py` - Let's render the font and text and also size and color the font.
 - `sprite_collision_detection.py` - A pygame sprite is a two-dimensional image that is part of the large graphical scene.
 Usually, a sprite will be some object in the scene.
+- `multimedia_library.py` - `pyglet()` another game library which is cross-platform for windowing and multi-media.
+It supports user interface event handling, windowing, OpenGL graphics, loading images and videos, and playing sounds and music.